Last updated in March 2014

 Cultural relations between the two countries are based on a long tradition of German research in Ethiopia, which has led to a number of university partnerships.
 Outstanding projects by German academic and scientific institutions are the South Omo Research Centre, which studies the different ethnic and cultural groups in southern Ethiopia, and the compilation of a globally unique, multi-volume Encyclopaedia Aethiopica by the University of Hamburg.
 Following the sensational finds of traces of Sabean culture in Ethiopia’s Tigray region, an excavation campaign by the German Archaeological Institute has begun, which is scheduled to continue for several years.

-The German Academic Exchange Service (DAAD) supports nearly 400 Ethiopian students and academics every year and also funds several short-term and long-term lectureships for German academics (figures for 2012).
-In 2013, the DAAD opened an Information Centre in Ethiopia, its fourth on the African continent.
+The German Academic Exchange Service (DAAD) supports some 600 Ethiopian students and academics every year and also funds several short-term and long-term lectureships for German academics (figures for 2013).
+The DAAD opened an Information Centre in Ethiopia in 2013, its fourth on the African continent.
 Since the 2010 winter semester, German has been offered at Addis Ababa University as part of the bachelor’s programme in Modern European Languages, in combination with Spanish, Portuguese or Italian.
 Outside the Goethe Institute, German is also taught at the German Embassy School Addis Ababa (DBSAA) and at the French School.
+The DBSAA also offers the German Language Diploma (DSD).
 As members of the Schools: Partners for the Future initiative (PASCH), the Andinet International School and the German Church School also teach German as a foreign language.
-The DBSAA currently has around 130 students and approximately 95 infants in its kindergarten.
+The DBSAA currently has around 130 students as well as 95 infants in its kindergarten.
 All German qualifications can be obtained up to and including grade 10.
 Since the 2004/05 school year, the school has again had an extended upper school section leading to the International Baccalaureate (IB).
 Since the 2007/08 school year, the School has also been allowed to admit Ethiopian nationals that have some connection with Germany.

-The Goethe Institute (GI) in Addis Ababa, which in 2012 celebrated the 50th anniversary of its establishment in Ethiopia, focuses its programme work on linking culture and development.
+The Goethe Institute (GI) in Addis Ababa, which celebrated the 50th anniversary of its establishment in Ethiopia in 2012, focuses its programme work on linking culture and development.
 Issues relating to cultural identity and the effects of modernisation and urban planning on culture and society are an important feature of its programmes.
 The GI has its own information centre and language course department and is a founding member of the European Union National Institutes for Culture (EUNIC) network in Ethiopia.